kineticsquid/pass-docker/README.md

       - This allows for the Fedora repository to be accessible when a host name for Fedora is not known _a priori_ (e.g. when deploying to a cloud service that dynamically supplies IPs or hostnames)
       - A limitation of this approach is that Fedora _must_ be publicly accessible from the same host as the Ember application
   - FCREPO_PORT: the port Fedora runs on (may differ from the port in `PASS_FEDORA_PORT` or `PASS_FEDORA_HOST` when the infrastructure is behind a proxy)
-  - FCREPO_JMS_PORT: used by Fedora JMS messaging
+  - FCREPO_JMS_PORT: used by Fedora JMS messaging.  _This is only necessary when using the internal activeMQ broker_
-  - FCREPO_STOMP_PORT: used by Fedora JMS messaging
+  - FCREPO_STOMP_PORT: used by Fedora JMS messaging.  _This is only necessary when using the internal activeMQ broker_
   - FCREPO_LOG_LEVEL: sets the log level of the Fedora repository
   - FCREPO_TOMCAT_REQUEST_DUMPER_ENABLED: if set to `true`, instructs Tomcat to dump the headers for each request/response
   - FCREPO_TOMCAT_AUTH_LOGGING_ENABLED: if set to `true`, instructs Tomcat to log additional information regarding authentication and authorization
+  - FCREPO_JMS_CONFIGURATION: Defines the JMS broker configuration for Fedora.
+A value of `classpath:/pass-jms-external.xml` specifies an external activemq.

 ### DSpace-related variables